talgalili/edfun/README.md

 hist(new_x)
 ```

-This is especially useful for cases where we can simulate numbers, but don't have their CDF or inv-CDF.
+This is especially useful for cases where we can simulate numbers or have their density, but don't have their CDF or inv-CDF.
 For example, for the double exponential distribution, or a bi-modal normal distribution.